Image of a Clothing store

 Who's eligible for a merchant cash advance?

-But the good news is, you don’t need any assets upfront, and your credit history will hold less weight as a deciding factor.
-Lenders are more concerned with your cash flow.
+The good news is, you don’t need any assets upfront, and your credit history will hold less weight as a deciding factor, since lenders are more concerned with your cash flow.

 How quickly can I get a merchant cash advance?